HMS Serapis (1866): Career

 On 12 March 1871, Serapis broke her main shaft.
 She was taken in tow by the British steamship Diomed.
 The tow was later transferred to HMS Crocodile, which towed Serapis in to Port Said, Egypt.
 On 22 October 1872, Serapis ran aground in the Suez Canal.
-She was refloated on 24 October and resumed her voyage to India.
+She was refloated on 24 October and resumed her voyage to British Raj.
 On 15 October 1873, she collided with a French schooner in the Indian Ocean.
 The schooner sank with the loss of a crew member.
 Serapis rescued the survivors.
 On 6 December, she collided with the British steamship Paladine at Malta.
 Paladine was severely damaged, Serapis was slightly damaged but had to put back to Malta for repairs.
 In September 1875 she transported the Prince of Wales to India to celebrate Queen Victoria's appointment as Empress of India.
 In 1884 the commanding officer, Captain Arthur Dupuis, was suspended after the ship grounded off Portland.
 In April 1886 she became part of the Indian training squadron..
 On 24 November, she ran aground at Southsea, Hampshire.
 She was on a voyage from Suez, Egypt to Portsmouth, Hampshire.
 She was refloated with assistance from two tugs and taken in to Portsmouth.